 What Are Chakras and How Do They Affect You?

 It’s helpful to think of chakras as a practical map to your inner world.
-Far from being just some abstract spiritual idea, the seven primary chakras are energy centers running along your spine, each one directly influencing a different aspect of your day-to-day life.
+Far from being just an abstract spiritual idea, the seven primary chakras are energy centers running along your spine, each one directly influencing a different aspect of your day-to-day life.
 This system gives you a tangible framework for understanding what's going on inside you.

 The Seven Chakras at a Glance